3 steps to gain insight into the work you love to do . . .

 3—Create your ideal job description

 Now you have the information you need to write up your perfect job description.
-It does not have to comply with any format you’ve used before.
-Just take a quiet moment (at least a half hour) and write a real, heartfelt, yet detailed description of what you would want to do every day.
-Give yourself the time to play with the idea, let your mind wander and imagine.
 No “shoulds”, limitations or reality checks on this exercise.
+It does not have to comply with any structured or realistic format you’ve used before.
+Just take a quiet moment (at least a half hour) and write a real, heartfelt, yet detailed description of what you would want to do on a daily basis.
+Take time to play with the ideas, let your mind wander and imagine.
 What are the goals?
 Do you manage or are you an individual contributor?
 What’s your environment like?
 Daily activities?
-What are you wearing and wherer are you working (remotely, an office, a temporary work space, etc.)?
+What are you wearing and in what location are you working (remotely, an office, a temporary work space, etc.)?

 This is possibly the most important step.
 What surprised you about these exercises?
 What did you learn about yourself?
 How has it changed your perceptions?
 What looks different now?
 What do you wish to add?
 Close your eyes, see yourself in that job.
 Picture your future self in that role and ask, what would he/she advise me today?

 The answers to these questions alone can give you some insight and possibly even motivation to explore further.
 You have the answer within!
 Still need help?
 Why not see what coaching is all about with a free session?